 The Hong Kong Bill of Rights Ordinance generally stipulates that all persons are equal before the law and the law shall prohibit any discrimination on any ground.
 This principle is materialized through the enactment of the following four ordinances:

 Statutory – female employees are eligible for a maximum of 10 weeks paid leave.
 This should be paid monthly on the normal payment date.
-(Will extend to 14 weeks at the end of 2020)
+(Will extend to 14 weeks from 11 December 2020)

 Occupational – this can be paid above statutory.